Wang Shixian: 2013

 After a moment of distress Wang Shixian started the year very well, she was runner-up to the Victor Korea Open where she was ousted by Sung Ji-hyun.
 She succeeded in taking the Swiss Open title by beating Ratchanok Intanon.
 Wang Shixian competed at the BWF world championship that took place in Guangzhou China as the 7th seed.
-Nonetheless, she lost against P. V. Sindhu again (18–21; 17–21) who also downed Wang's compatriot & defending champion Wang Yihan earlier in the 2nd round.
+Nonetheless, she lost against P. V. Sindhu again (18–21; 17–21) who also downed Wang's compatriot and defending champion Wang Yihan earlier in the 2nd round.
 The Chinese coaches later revealed that they took time to analyze Sindhu's game.
 In October, Wang Shixian played at the Yonex French Open Superseries as the 7 seed, she managed to climb her way to the final in getting rid of all her opponents in 2 straight games.
 Wang showed a great performance and overcame a tough challenge by Thailand's Porntip Buranaprasertsuk to win (21–18; 21–18) and grabbed her 1st Superseries title since the Victor Korea Open in 2012.
-She then lost in the finals of 2013 China Open Super Series Premier & 2013 Hong Kong Super Series to her team-mates Li Xuerui & Wang Yihan respectively.
+She then lost in the finals of 2013 China Open Super Series Premier and 2013 Hong Kong Super Series to her team-mates Li Xuerui and Wang Yihan respectively.
 She put up a good show at the 2013 BWF Super Series Finals where she won all her group stage matches against Tai Tzu-ying, Sung Ji-hyun and Porntip Buranaprasertsuk in 2 games.
 She was favourite to win the semifinal after her repeat clash with Tai again.
 But this time, she suffered defeat, with very narrow margins in 3 tense games.